fwd/nano-to/readme.md

 - ✅ Personal & Open Source
 - ✅ Commercial use where Nano.to Usernames or Checkout is **NOT** the end-product.
-- ❌ Re-selling/Re-Packing: Nano.to Usernames or Checkout **IS** the end-product.
+- ❌ Commercial use where Nano.to Usernames or Checkout **IS** the end-product.

 Questions about licensing?
 Email: hello[@]nano.to